githubtraining/training-manual/GH4DJA/17_view_local_changes.md

 ```

 > Notice that, just like merges, diffs are directional.
 It is easiest to think of it as "diff back to <REF-1> starting at <REF-2>" or "see what is *not* in <REF-1> but *is* in <REF-2>".

+There's a helpful alias for opening the remote directly from your command line.
+Check out the appendix if you'd like to know more!